ktwrd/ktwrd/README.md

 		</td>
 	</tr>
 </table>
-"full-stack" javascript software developer w/ 3 years of full-time javascript development (started "full-time" in early 2019) as my main langauge and 5 years of mixed knowledge of other langauges (first proper langauge I learned was PHP in 2014, started using it heavily in 2015 and stopped in 2019).
+"full-stack" javascript software developer w/ 4 years of full-time javascript development (started "full-time" in early 2018) as my main langauge and 7 years of mixed knowledge of other langauges (first proper langauge I learned was PHP in 2014, started using it heavily in 2015 and stopped in 2019).

+currently i'm working for a mining company developing software using the MEVN/SEVN stack (mongodb/sqlite, electron, vue.js, node.js) since dec 2021. not saying where because there are creepy ppl on the internet.

 <details>
 	<summary><strong>project prefrences</strong></summary>